 More recently he has contributed material to fun shows like The Hoff’s 'Best Films Ever' and 'Worlds Craziest Fools with Mr T,' and wrote episodes of CRACKANORY for Tiger Aspect starring Harry Enfield and Jack Dee.

 Having become a sketch-show regular and developing narrative projects with Baby Cow, Hat Trick Roughcut and Bwark along the way, Nico turned his attention to writing material that he could perform himself.
 His self-penned E4 Funny Cut 'The Viewing' was broadcast in August 08 to critical acclaim.

 Since then he has picked up performing credits including 'Very Important People', 'Live At The Electric' on BBC3, Nigel Cole’s Brit-Flick 'Made in Dagenham' and a sketch-show pilot shown as Channel 4’s Comedy Lab season, entitled 'Happy Finish.'
 He has also recently wrote and made a highly acclaimed mock documentary short about The Stone Roses, called ‘The Second Second Coming’.
 Much of his performance work can be found via his own joyously self-mocking web-blog at www.nicotatarowicz.com

-Currently Nico is developing narrative projects with Bwark and Tidy Productions, with the emphasis on his own ability as a writer-performer.
+Currently Nico is developing narrative projects with Bwark and BBC Comedy, with the emphasis on his own ability as a writer-performer.
 He has also contributed music to various productions and is a keen singer-songwriter.
 With a shed.

 For more information about Nico Tatarowicz or to request a CV, please contact us on 0207 184 5747 or email: